dikortis/LetsTalkETC/Episodes/Episode_6.md

 what
-it would ache what excites no space like what what excites you snapper like one person yeah that's that like it sure
+it would ache what excites no space like what what excites you snapper like one person that's that like it sure